gorilla/mux/README.md

     }

-    // Run our server in a goroutine so that it doesn't block. go func() {
+    // Run our server in a goroutine so that it doesn't block. serverErrorChannel := make(chan error, 1)
-        if err := srv.ListenAndServe(); err != nil {
-            log.Println(err)
-        }
+    defer close(serverErrorChannel)
+    go func() {
+        log.Printf("Running server: %s\n", server.Addr)
+        serverErrorChannel <- server.ListenAndServe()
     }()

-    c := make(chan os.Signal, 1)
+    osSignalChannel := make(chan os.Signal, 1)
+    defer close(osSignalChannel)
     // We'll accept graceful shutdowns when quit via SIGINT (Ctrl+C)
-    // SIGKILL, SIGQUIT or SIGTERM (Ctrl+/) will not be caught. signal.Notify(c, os.Interrupt)
+    // SIGKILL, SIGQUIT or SIGTERM (Ctrl+/) will not be caught. signal.Notify(osSignalChannel, os.Interrupt)

-    // Block until we receive our signal.
+    // Block until we receive from one of our channels select {
-    <-c
+    case capturedSignal := <-osSignalChannel:
+        log.Printf("Signal caught: %s", capturedSignal)
         // Create a deadline to wait for. ctx, cancel := context.WithTimeout(context.Background(), wait)
         defer cancel()
         // Doesn't block if no connections, but will otherwise wait
         // until the timeout deadline.
-    srv.Shutdown(ctx)
+        server.Shutdown(ctx)
+        <-serverErrorChannel
         // Optionally, you could run srv.Shutdown in a goroutine and block on
         // <-ctx.Done() if your application should wait for other services
-    // to finalize based on context cancellation. log.Println("shutting down")
+        // to finalize based on context cancellation. log.Println("Gracefully Shutdown")
-    os.Exit(0)
+    case serverError := <-serverErrorChannel:
+        // Fatally exit should the server run into an irrecoverable error.
+        // An example of this would be when attempting to reserve a port
+        // that is already reserved.
+        log.Fatalln(serverError)
+    }
 }
 ```